sigstore/model-transparency/README.md

 ## Projects

-Currently, there are 2 main projects in the repository: model signing (to prevent tampering of models after publication to ML model hubs) and [SLSA](https://slsa.dev/) (to prevent tampering of models during the build process).
+Currently, there are two main projects in the repository: model signing (to prevent tampering of models after publication to ML model hubs) and [SLSA](https://slsa.dev/) (to prevent tampering of models during the build process).